ease-lab/Hermes/README.md

 Linearizable reads, writes and RMWs with the following properties:
 1. _Writes_: from a live replica _always commit_ after Invalidating (and getting acknowledgments from) the rest live replicas.
 1. _RMWs_: at most one of possible concurrent RMWs to a key can commit, and this only once all acknowledgments from live replicas are gathered.
 1. _Reads_: return the local value if the targeted keys are found in the Valid state and the coordinator was considered live at the time of reading.
-The former can be ensured locally if the coordinator has a lease for (and is part of) the membership.
+The later can be ensured locally if the coordinator has a lease for (and is part of) the membership.

 ## Fault Tolerance
 Coupling Invalidations with per-key logical timestamps (i.e., Lamport clocks) and propagating the value to be updated with the invalidation message (_early value propagation_), Hermes allows any replica blocked by an update (write or RMW) to safely replay the update and unblock it self and the rest of followers.